-Farmer Mac incurred an aggregate of \$120,000 in fees for 2020 and \$190,000 in fees for 2019 for the services rendered by PricewaterhouseCoopers LLP, including the issuance of comfort letters and consultations on various accounting matters and other technical issues for assurance, that were reasonably related to the performance of the audit of Farmer Mac's annual financial statements and the review of the financial statements included in Farmer Mac's quarterly reports on Form 10-Q and not reported in "-Audit Fees" above.
+Farmer Mac incurred an aggregate of \$260,000 in fees for 2021 and \$120,000 in fees for 2020 for the services rendered by PricewaterhouseCoopers LLP, including the issuance of comfort letters and consultations on various accounting matters and other technical issues for assurance, that were reasonably related to the performance of the audit of Farmer Mac's annual financial statements and the review of the financial statements included in Farmer Mac's quarterly reports on Form 10-Q and not reported in "-Audit Fees" above.
+The increase in fees from 2020 to 2021 was primarily attributable to work related to Farmer Mac's securitization activity during 2021 and the servicing of securitized loans.